HotDB-Community/hotdb-documents/docs/en/latest/white-paper.md

 Management platform users, users of the distributed transactional database platform, are divided into manager users and general users.

-- **Manager users**

-Manager users can add general users for the management platform and deploy compute node clusters.
+- **Manager users: **Manager users can add general users for the management platform and deploy compute node clusters.
 Moreover, manager users can manage the authorized compute node cluster, and support to switch the perspective of manager user role and general user role in the user information of management platform.

-- **General users**

-General users are the users who actually manage the compute node cluster and have access or control privileges to the authorized compute node cluster.
+- **General users: **General users are the users who actually manage the compute node cluster and have access or control privileges to the authorized compute node cluster.

 ###### LogicDB users